moodpulse/django-nocaptcha-recaptcha-inv/README.rst

 When `this request <https://github.com/ImaginaryLandscape/django-nocaptcha-recaptcha/pull/6>`_ is accepted I will start using the original project.

-This repository will be removed in the future.
+This repository will be deprecated in the future.